getAlby/ZapPlanner/README.md

 - `timeframe` must be in milliseconds, or a valid [ms](https://www.npmjs.com/package/ms) string e.g. `1d`, `30%20minutes`
 - `payerdata` should be a URL-encoded JSON object as per [LUD-18](https://github.com/lnurl/luds/blob/luds/18.md)
 - `comment` and `payerdata` will only be sent if the recipient lightning address supports it
+- `returnUrl` encoded URL to show as link on confirmation page

 ## Installation